 Inshore waters from Great Mercury Island to Mayor Island to Matakana Island.

-NIL warning for PLENTY
+GALE warning for PLENTY